MicrosoftDocs/azure-gaming-docs/azure-gaming-pr/reference-architectures/webstack-lamp-deployment-single-region.md

 - **RESOURCEGROUPNAME**: The name of the resource group that will contain all the different Azure services from the architecture.
 Consider appending the region name as a suffix.
 - **PREFIX**: The string that will precede all the Azure services for future identification purposes. i.e: the codename of your game.

+Review the [naming conventions](./general-guidelines#naming-conventions) for any of the names that you are choosing for the Azure resources that you are going to be creating.

 To initialize the variables:

 ```bash